IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Console Commands to Set Up Access Configuration
 ###############################################

-Begin by installing the CLI tool `pip <https://pip.pypa.io//en/latest/>`_ to install the `AWS command line interface <https://aws.amazon.com/cli/>`_ if you don't have it.
+Begin by installing the CLI tool `pip (package installer for Python) <https://pip.pypa.io/en/latest/>`_ to install the `AWS command line interface <https://aws.amazon.com/cli/>`_ if you don't have it.

 First, we'll get our access keys set up.
 If you already have your access keys configured, skip this step.